rydmike/flex_color_scheme/README.md

 [last chapter](#theme-improvements) and in the article you can find a [visual presentation](https://rydmike.com/colorscheme#the-difference) of the differences.

-This is just the basic part, FlexColorScheme can do some other nice theme design tricks.
+This is the basics, FlexColorScheme can do some other nice theme design tricks.
 If you have seen the Flutter [**Flexfold web demo**](https://rydmike.com/demoflexfold) application, then you have already seen **FlexColorScheme** in action.
 The Flexfold demo app uses this package for its fancy theming and to enable effortless switching between all the themes it uses.
-The package included examples in the [tutorial chapter](#tutorial), show you how the Flexfold demo app theming is done with this package.
+The package included examples in the [tutorial chapter](#tutorial), show you how the Flexfold demo app theming is done by using package.

 ### Color Branded Backgrounds and Surfaces